Teach English in a Homestay in Russia

 Homestay participants live with a local host family during the program.
 You will receive your host family’s contact information prior to departure.
 Aside from the 15 hour per week teaching commitment, the rest of the time is yours to explore the language, culture and history of Russia.

 It’s important to be flexible in your placement location, as there are families throughout the country.
-Although we cannot guarantee placement in a specific city or area, you will rank the following regions and we do our best to get you placed in one of your top two choices:
+A placement guarantee is available for an additional fee.
+Otherwise, you will rank the following regions and we do our best to get you placed in one of your top two choices:

 - Moscow Area

 - St. Petersburg Area

 - Voronezh Area